 Helping a Detained Immigrant

-- Contact the Deport Office for New England, 617-565-3304.
-The Deport Office of the Bureau of Immigration and Customs Enforcement's Detention and Removal Branch can often provide information about the location of a detainee, although computer records are not updated immediately.
+- Contact the Boston Field Office for Enforcement and Removal Operations (ERO) at (781) 359-7500.
+ERO is part of Immigration and Customs Enforcement (ICE), and their Boston Field Office is responsible for all of New England.
 Only call if you are certain your loved one has been detained by immigration.
-It is best if you can provide his/her Alien Number although officers can generally find a detainee by name if they have been entered into the system.
-Outside of New England, click here to find information for your local Detention and Removal Operations Office.
+It is best if you can provide his/her Alien Number (also called an A# or USCIS#) or date of birth.
+Outside of New England, click here to find information for your local Enforcement and Removal Operations Office.

 - Contact your consulate.
 Consulates are often required by international convention or treaty to be informed when one of their nationals is detained.